SAP-archive/cloud-observability-application-monitoring/exercises/B2/README.md

 1. Add the certificate as part of the trusted list by clicking on the button **Add to Certificate List** an finally press **Save**.<br /><br />
 ![](../../images/b2-te2-cloud-services-cert-strust05.png)<br /><br />

-    > Tipp: if the button **Add Certificate List** is not activate, please verify that you are in edit mode like mentioned in step 6.
+    > Hint: if the button **Add Certificate List** is not activate, please verify that you are in edit mode like mentioned in step 6.

     <br />